Skip to main content

 2. Storage headroom: Keep 2–3 GB free.
 Low storage can slow caching and trigger OS throttling.

 3. Re-sign cadence: Re-sign before certificates expire to avoid degraded performance from failing entitlements.
-Use complete guide to sideloading Android emulator IPA files on iOS for steps.
+Use sideload an Android emulator IPA on iOS for steps.

-4. App updates: Update APKs from trusted sources and avoid experimental builds that add overhead, as warned in security risks of emulator apps on iOS.
+4. App updates: Update APKs from trusted sources and avoid experimental builds that add overhead, as warned in security risks of Android emulators on iOS.

 5. Accessibility features: Disable system-wide zoom or heavy accessibility overlays if they cause input lag.